-Once registered online, artists will receive the NJAS prospectus, including the registration sheet (see below), and must follow the guidelines to submitting up to three works of art.
-Any submissions that do not follow the guidelines given may be subject to disqualification.
-The final collection of artworks will be on display September 2-30, weekdays 9 am – 5 pm.
-For questions regarding the exhibit, participants will email Brittany.firstname.lastname@example.org.
+Once registered online, artists will receive the NJAS prospectus and must follow the guidelines to submit up to three works of art.
+Artists will be notified with acceptance emails by Monday, July 18.
+By the end of August, artists who have been accepted must have their work prepared and ready to hang for the exhibit drop off.
+The final collection of artworks will be on display September 1-29, weekdays 9 am – 5 pm.
+For questions regarding the exhibit, participants will email Brittany.email@example.com.

 The Cultural Arts Council of Douglasville/ Douglas County, located at 8652 Campbellton Street in historic downtown Douglasville, Georgia, is open Mondays through Fridays, 9 am to 5 pm.
 For directions and more information, visit www.artsdouglas.org or contact the Cultural Arts Council at 770.949.2787.

 The mission of the Cultural Arts Council of Douglasville/ Douglas County is to nurture, guide and stimulate the enjoyment of and participation in the arts among Douglas County residents by providing an atmosphere conducive to the arts, broadening the spectrum of quality exhibits and performances available to the community, and fostering individual interactions with the arts through a wide range of satellite groups.
 The Cultural Arts Council is supported in part by the City of Douglasville and the Douglas County Board of Commissioners.